-The To Your Eternity Season 2 release date has been confirmed for October 2022, the Fall 2022 anime season.
+The To Your Eternity Season 2 release date has been confirmed for 6 AM EST on October 23, 2022, the Fall 2022 anime season.

 The Fumetsu no Anata e Season 2 release date time frame was announced by NHK on August 30, 2021, shortly before Episode 20 was released on Crunchyroll.

 The second season will have 20 episodes in total according to the NHK website.
 Due to the story pacing of the manga series, it was previously predicted that the second season would have two cours once again.
 (For more details, please see the manga comparison section below.)

 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.

 The To Your Eternity Season 2 trailer revealed the surprise that the main staff and studio producing the second season were both changing.

 For the first season, the anime TV series was produced by Studio Brain’s Base, which is best known for anime like the 2010 Durarara!!, the 2013 Blood Lad anime, the first season of My Teen Romantic Comedy SNAFU, Spice and Wolf Season 2 (Spice and Wolf Season 3 seems to be in development), and Crunchyroll’s In/Spectre anime (In/Spectre Season 2 anime confirmed to be in production by Crunchyroll).

 To Your Eternity Season 2 will be produced by Studio Drive.
 They’ve previously animated the original story Vlad Love and in 2022 they’re also releasing Teppen! and Uzamaki: Spiral Into Horror.
 In the future, Studio Drive is also producing KonoSuba Season 3 and the KonoSuba Explosion anime that’s focused on a Megumin prequel.